Size Operator

 Configure the Text Field Components

-1. Drag and drop 2 Text Field components onto your canvas.
+1. In the Module Builder, drag and drop two Text Field components onto your canvas.

 Property ID